Dave-team/Knowledge-base/Business principles.md

 - Always confirm things in writing
 - Make use of issue logs and post mortems in projects
 - Be aware of the hype cycle (see below)
+- Always come up with a solution or next steps to get to a solution when encountering a problem.

 ![Hype cycle](https://user-images.githubusercontent.com/28791247/93708362-6718cc80-fb2d-11ea-8988-476b29214bbd.png)